 In January 2019 Eversheds Sutherland started working as the Commissioning Body.

 Telford & Wrekin Council’s cabinet approved recommendations from the Commissioning Body to start the recruitment process for the independent chair at its meeting on 14 February.
-Eversheds Sutherland will manage the recruitment process.
+Eversheds Sutherland will manage the recruitment process and expect to appoint an inquiry chair in May 2019.

 Why has Telford & Wrekin Council commissioned an independent inquiry in to child sexual exploitation?